opendata-ai/tr/README.md

 ## Format

-- First line: {'text ID of candidates or citations':{'text ID of papers or patents',..},..}
+- First line: {'text ID of candidates or citations':{'text ID of papers or patents',..},..}\n
-- Other line: text ID of papers or patents \t title \t abstract
+- Other line: text ID of papers or patents \t title \t abstract \n